beluganos/beluganos/doc/operation-guide.md

 After starting main module of Beluganos, you should add Linux containers.
 In general, one container should be added.
 Only in VRF environments like MPLS-VPN, you should add all routing instance's containers.

-**Important Notice:** When NETCONF is used for configure, you do **NOT** have to manually add linux containers.
+**Important Notice:** When NETCONF is used for configure, you do **NOT** have to manually add Linux containers.
 Following steps are required only the case which you have configured by [configure-ansible.md](configure-ansible.md).

 To add: